KattyaCuevas/KattyaCuevas.github.io/_posts/2021-04-12-fixing-re-renders-when-using-context-in-react.md

 ---
 layout: single
-title: Improving the use of the contexts in React
+title: Fixing re-renders when using Context in React
 published: true
 description: TIL how to set well the contexts in React.
 date: 2021-04-12T00:00:00.000Z